 If you have a spray bar or powerheads, they may agitate the water sufficiently to produce some foam.
 Generally, this will not be in large quantities and is composed of larger bubbles that are easily dissipated.
 This type of foam is completely harmless and is nothing to be concerned about.

 If even a small amount of soap or cleanser get into the tank, it will usually cause foam to form.
 This type of foam is ominous, and if your fish aren't already dead, they soon will be if you don't immediately move them to another the tank (or to a clean bucket if you have no other tank).
 The tank will have to be drained and everything rinsed thoroughly to remove the soap.
 Be sure to clean the filter as well, and replace all the filter media and pads.

-Protein foam is far more prevalent in saltwater aquariums but is seen occasionally in freshwater aquariums.
+Protein foam is far more prevalent in saltwater aquariums but is seen occasionally in freshwater aquariums as well.
 It is the result of protein-based waste coating small air bubbles, which causes them to stick together and form a foam.
 Saltwater aquariums utilize protein skimmers to remove these proteins from the water.
 However, protein skimmers are not effective in fresh water.